Brenipatide: Eli Lilly’s Monthly GLP-1 for Alcohol Use Disorder

 That is where brenipatide gets exciting.
 Tirzepatide is mostly thought of as a metabolic drug.
 It helps people eat less, lose weight, improve blood sugar, and potentially reduce the downstream damage of obesity.
 Brenipatide may be pointing at a slightly different frontier: what happens when incretin-style drugs are aimed not just at hunger, but at reward, compulsion, alcohol intake, nicotine relapse, and addictive behavior?

 For men over 50, that matters.
 Weight gain, alcohol intake, poor sleep, blood pressure, low energy, and lousy recovery are rarely separate problems.
-They stack.
 A drug class that started with blood sugar and appetite is now being studied in places that look a lot more like real middle-aged life: drinking too much, eating too much, sleeping badly, carrying too much belly fat, and trying to claw back health before the wheels come off.

 The simple version: tirzepatide is the established weapon.
 Brenipatide is the speculative one.
 Tirzepatide already has FDA-approved uses and massive clinical momentum.
 Brenipatide is still investigational, but it might be aimed at a deeper and potentially more explosive target: cravings and compulsive behavior, with a dosing schedule that could be far easier to stick with.